 5.17.38 Linked to the above requirement, there is a need to ensure that an appropriate maintenance programme for the new sports pitches on the community green is put in place to ensure that the pitches are maintained to a suitable standard following their completion.
 Without this, there is a risk that the quality of the pitches will quickly decline due to an inadequate or inappropriate maintenance regime being applied.
-It is therefore requested that a planning condition is imposed requiring details of the pitches.
+It is therefore requested that a planning condition is imposed requiring details of the maintenance programme to be submitted and approved prior to first use of the pitches.
 It is requested that the following condition is imposed which is based on condition 10b of Sport England's model planning condition schedule.